 Add a CMS to Salesforce® in 5 minutes

-In this tutorial I will show you how to install and use the headless CMS Storyblok in Salesforce® for managing content and creating awesome layouts.
+In this tutorial, I will show you how to install and use Storyblok in Salesforce® to manage content and create awesome layouts.

-First you will need a Salesforce developer account and install the CMS as a managed package.
-The package will install a two visual force pages for the admin interface, a custom object for the content storage and
+First, you will need a Salesforce developer account and install the CMS as a managed package.
+The package will install two visual force pages for the admin interface, a custom object for the content storage, and Install managed package.

-Create a Visualforce page with the name SbPage.page
+Click on the New {3} tab and then Create a Visualforce page with the name SbPage.page and insert the code below:

 <apex:page showHeader="false" standardStylesheets="false" docType="html-5.0">